tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/time-service.md

 ### Access UTC time in the Future with utcTimeAfter

 The `utcTimeAfter` Time Service utility provides an absolute UTC time some amount of time from now in the future.
-The value provided is a duration such as 1.hour.
+The value provided is a duration such as "1 hour".
 The returned value is an absolute `UTCTime` type.
 The following example shows provides UTC time 1 hour from now.

 Kotlin
 :   @@snip [TimeServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/TimeServiceDslExample.kts) { #utc-time-after }